-Aleph Objects, Inc., the maker of the LulzBotTM TAZ, completely supports free/libre hardware and software.
-Along with the TAZ being a free/libre hardware design, it has been tested to work with 100% free/libre software.
+Aleph Objects, Inc., the maker of the LulzBot[TM] TAZ, completely supports free/libre hardware and software.
+Along with the LulzBot[TM] TAZ 3D printer being a free/libre hardware design, it has been tested to work with 100% free/libre software.
 Our source code and design files are hosted on our development server found at http://devel.lulzbot.com.
 To operate your desktop 3D printer you will need to install a few software packages onto your PC.
 You will need a 3D printer host, an .STL to .gcode generator, and optional CAD or 3D modeling software.